Capital punishment in Taiwan: 2024 Constitutional Court hearing

 In April 2024, a group of 37 people on Taiwan's death row, represented by lawyers Jeffrey and Nigel Li, petitioned the Constitutional Court to rule on the death penalty.

 The court ultimately ruled on 20 September 2024 that the death penalty was constitutional and should remain for the most serious crimes and under certain circumstances that called for it.
 Three of the fifteen constitutional court justices recused from the case.
 The ruling considered the International Covenant on Civil and Political Rights, became effective immediately upon its pronouncement, and prohibited capital punishment for defendants with mental conditions, abolishing the requirement for defendants to prove that their mental conditions affected their judgment at the time of the crimes.

-Since the Constitutional Court ruling, the death penalty was upheld in a case heard by the Taiwan High Court Kaohsiung Branch on 15 January 2025, and one of the accused who plead to the Constitutional Court was executed the next day.
+Since the Constitutional Court ruling, the death penalty was upheld in a case heard by the Taiwan High Court Kaohsiung Branch on 15 January 2025, and one of the accused who plead to the Constitutional Court, Huang Lin-kai, was executed the next day.